artur-ciocanu/launch.en/help/extension-dev/edge/condition-types.md

 ---
 # Condition types for edge extensions

-A condition-type library module evaluates whether something is true or false.
-What it evaluates is up to you.
+A condition-type library module evaluates whether something is true or false and returns a boolean value.

 >[!IMPORTANT]
 >